simeononsecurity/simeononsecurity.ch/content/articles/mastering-edr-security-endpoint-protection-guide/index.en.md

 EDR solutions typically consist of lightweight agents installed on endpoints, which collect and send telemetry data to a centralized management console.
 These agents continuously monitor endpoint activities, including file executions, network connections, and system behavior.
 By using advanced analytics and machine learning algorithms, EDR solutions can identify anomalies and potential security breaches in real time.

-Let's take a closer look at how these agents work.
+Let's look closely at how these agents work.
 They act as silent guardians, constantly observing and analyzing the behavior of endpoints.
 As files are executed, the agents meticulously track every step, capturing crucial information about the process.
 This data is then sent to the centralized management console, where it is processed and analyzed.

 The analytics engine plays a vital role in the EDR system.
 It uses sophisticated machine learning algorithms to analyze the collected telemetry data and identify patterns or behaviors that deviate from the norm.
 By understanding what is considered normal behavior for each endpoint, the analytics engine can quickly detect any suspicious or malicious activities.